Antario-Costena/SignalDetection/dataset_preparation/Readme.txt

-Folder that contains the class.txt and that will contain the txt train-valid-tests for the split of the dataset
+Folder that contains the class.txt and that will contain the txt train-valid-test for the split of the dataset